Who is DCI Credit Services, Inc.?

 Should I contact or pay DCI Credit Services, Inc.?

-The best way to deal with a collection agency is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like DCI Credit Services, Inc. for millions of clients nationwide.
+The most effective way to deal with a collection agency is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like DCI Credit Services, Inc. on behalf of their clients.

 Will DCI Credit Services, Inc. sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly get it removed from your credit report.
-It’s also quite possible that you may never hear from or have to deal with DCI Credit Services, Inc. again.
+They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
+It’s also possible that you never hear from or have to deal with DCI Credit Services, Inc. again.

 DCI Credit Services, Inc. Complaints